|

 by GRI scientists, comparing Orijen to hundreds of other

 canine pet foods on the market.
+The

 Glycemic Research Institute’s (GRI) “Pet Food of the Year”